AP Exam Score Calculators for 2026

 Most colleges award credit for 3+; some top schools require 4 or 5 depending on subject.

 Reduce post‑exam anxiety, gauge potential college credit, decide whether to retake, and identify weak areas.
-Teachers also use them to assess practice tests.
+Teachers also use these principles to assess practice tests.

 Recent curve?

-Calculators using 2023+ rubrics are better.
-Ours is based on recent trends.
+Estimators using 2023+ rubrics are better.
+Use recent scoring guidelines.

 Over‑estimating FRQ

-Students often mark FRQs too high — be conservative.
+Students often mark FRQs too high — be conservative (reduce by 10–15%).

 Section weighting